mjoslyn/datocms-plugin-full-preview-links/README.md

-# Datocms Plugin Full Preview Link DatoCMS plugin
+# Datocms Plugin Full Preview Links

-A simple plugin that displays a full preview link
+A simple plugin that displays full preview links in the sidebar

 ## Configuration